A Deep Dive into Marketing Volunteer Time Off for Nonprofits

 Here’s what this example does well:

-It’s important for your audience to have a solid understanding of VTO programs before you can expect them to participate.
+Your audience needs to have a solid understanding of VTO programs before they can effectively participate.
 Therefore, starting at the beginning with an easy-to-understand definition allows you to ensure all stakeholders are on the same page.

 Sample #4: VTO Company Spotlight